Hilton Hotel (Dallas, Texas): Restoration

-2005 Renovation and flag change
+2005 Renovation

 In 2005, SMI Hotel Group purchased the hotel.
 In conjunction InterContinental Hotel Group, the parent company of Holiday Inn, began the conversion to the Hotel Indigo Dallas Downtown.
 During this renovation property's interior underwent a $5 million renovation that introduced hardwood floors, spa-like guest bathrooms, a business center and an upgraded fitness area.
 Today the hotel contains 3000 sqft of meeting space and 169 rooms.